scottsuk0306/calendar/README.md

-# conversation
+# Calendar for LLMs
-Adapting large language models (LLMs) to act as conversational agents with distinct, realistic personas
+Enhancing large language models (LLMs) temporal reasoning ability with calendar use.